Everything you should know about CRR and SLR rates and their differences

 Maintains the credit growth of the country. |

 Both CRR and SLR are crucial to the economy as they maintain cash flow and regulate liquidity in the country.
-These financial rates have an undeniable impact on the loan market in the country.
-The rates are also subject to fluctuations in accordance with the country's economic climate.
-For updated details, please get in touch with your bank or visit the RBI website to view the current SLR and CRR rates.
+These financial rates have an undeniable impact on the loan market of the country.
+The rates also change as per the changes in the economic climate of the country.
+You can always check the current CRR rate and SLR rates on the RBI website or reach out to your bank for more information.